FarzaanNaeem/Interpreter/README.md

 # Interpreter
 This is an interpeter that evaluataes a stack based language.
-It takes a string as an input for all of the list of commands as well as an output file where the output will go to.
+It takes a string as an input for all of the list of commands as well as a text file where the output will go to.
 Each command will be separated by a new line.
 This was all written in the language OCaml.
 The language has the following grammar:
 [digit]::= 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 [int]::= {-}[digit]{[digit]}
 [char]::= [uchar] | [lchar]